finnair/v-validation/packages/core/README.md

 // "2020-03-05"
 ```

-Validators are essentially immutable functions that can be combined to form more complex models.
+Validators are immutable objects/functions that can be combined to form more complex models.

 ```typescript
 const personValidator = V.object({